 I have posted this video if you are interested in becoming a more advanced candlestick trader.

 Do you use Japanese candlestick patterns for analysis and trade management?
-If yes, is there any particular candlestick patterns you like most?
+If yes, are there any particular candlestick patterns you like most?
 If not, why not?
 Let us know down below!

-Thanks for sharing this candlestick patterns training article and Good Trading!
+Thanks for reading, and feel free to share this candlestick patterns training article.